WD-Scott/NBA-MVP-Prediction/README.md

 #### Feature Selection Process

-In `FeatureSelection.ipynb`, we load in the main data frame (`df`) that we created and saved in `DataCleaning_EDA.ipynb`.
+In [`FeatureSelection.ipynb`](https://github.com/UVA-MLSys/Big-Data-Systems/blob/main/Team%207/Jupyter%20Notebooks/FeatureSelection.ipynb), we load in the main data frame (`df`) that we created and saved in [`DataCleaning_EDA.ipynb`](https://github.com/UVA-MLSys/Big-Data-Systems/blob/main/Team%207/Jupyter%20Notebooks/DataCleaning_EDA.ipynb).

 We perform robust feature selection to reduce model and index complexity.
-The main code we use for feature selection can be found in `preptrain.py`.
-This Python module file includes a function, `preprocess_and_train`, which we employ in `FeatureSelection.ipynb`.
-We wrote the function to perform the following:
+The main code we use for feature selection can be found in [`preptrain.py`](https://github.com/UVA-MLSys/Big-Data-Systems/blob/main/Team%207/Python%20Modules/preptrain.py).
+This Python module file includes the `preprocess_and_train` function, which we employ in [`FeatureSelection.ipynb`](https://github.com/UVA-MLSys/Big-Data-Systems/blob/main/Team%207/Jupyter%20Notebooks/FeatureSelection.ipynb).
+We wrote the `preprocess_and_train` function to perform the following:

 * Impute missing values with the median value for numeric features, scale the features using standardization (subtracting the mean and dividing by the standard deviation) and apply one-hot encoding for categorical features.